Shortcuts to Adiabaticity in Krylov Space: Discussion and Summary

 The main task of the Krylov algorithm is to construct the basis operators for the minimal subspace in which the dynamics unfolds and to determine the associated Lanczos coefficients by iterations.
 The CD term is constructed as a series involving only the odd-order operators of the Krylov basis, with the corresponding coefficients in this compact expansion being determined in terms of the Lanczos coefficients.
 These properties imply that we can find some implications by comparing the Lanczos coefficients of odd order and those of even order.
 As we see from Figs.~\ref{fig05} and \ref{fig08}, the Lanczos coefficients typically show an oscillating behavior.
 When the coefficients at even order are larger than those at odd order, the corresponding coefficients of the CD term show a decaying behavior, and the CD term is well approximated by the first several terms of the expansion.
-We also find that the Krylov dimension is even when the instantaneous eigenstates of the original Hamiltonian are time-independent.
+We also find that the Krylov dimension is even when the instantaneous eigenstates of the original Hamiltonian are time independent.
 Thus, we can directly find the dynamical properties of the system from the Krylov algorithm.

 The Krylov expansion is dependent on the choice of the inner product.
 Although the CD term is independent of the choice, each term in Eq.~(\ref{agpk}) is sensitive to it, a feature that can be relevant when considering truncating approximations.
 It is an interesting problem to find a proper choice depending on the situation to treat.
 We can also consider the truncation of the Krylov subspace.
-To this end, it suffices to restrict the basis operators and to construct the $L$-matrix in the truncated space.
+To this end, it suffices to restrict the basis operators and to construct the $L$ matrix in the truncated space.
 Then, we can apply the Lanczos algorithm to find an approximate CD term.
-This method is shown to be equivalent to the variational method.
+We note that even in that case the coefficients of the CD term are obtained without using any variational procedures, which gives a different result from the variational method.

+Our primary emphasis has been on exact and analytical results formulating the CD term in Krylov space.
+In addition, there exist powerful numerical algorithms that largely simplify the computation of the Lanczos coefficients, used in our methodology.
+These are well established in the literature on Krylov subspace methods and numerical analysis~\cite{Liesen12}.
+They are further available in popular software and numerical routines.
+They hold for any matrix of Hessenberg form and replace the Gram-Schmidt diagonalization by the use of Householder reflections, making the implementation numerically stable and computationally efficient.